jjtiger/Crypto-Cluster/README.md

 # Crypto-Cluster
 As a Senior Manager at the Advisory Services team on a Big Four firm.
 One of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies.

 Tasked with analysis, interpretation, and presentation by generating a report of what cryptocurrencies are available on the trading market and how they can be grouped using classification.
-In this assignment, there are unsupervivsed learning and Amazon SageMaker skills exhibited by clustering cryptocurrencies and creating plots to present results.
+In this project, there are unsupervivsed learning and Amazon SageMaker skills exhibited by clustering cryptocurrencies and creating plots to present results.

-Main tasks:
+Main goals:

 Data Preprocessing: Prepare data for dimension reduction with PCA and clustering using K-Means.